 Buy a ticket to ride

 Where do you want to go?
-Who do you want to go with?
+Do you have a traveling buddy?
 There's certainly a ticket for you and your companion(s) at the price you want to pay.

 You should spread the news

 The more people buying tickets, the better it is for the airlines and for travelers.
 To paraphrase an old saying, "A rising economy lifts all passengers."